JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-11-21-jetpack-compose-effect-handlers.md

 Effect handlers in Compose are under heavy development iterations.
 They have changed names many times in the latest alphas.
 Keep in mind they might still vary a bit more in the near future.
 All the effect handlers shared on this post are the ones available as of today for latest `1.0.0-SNAPSHOT`.

 ## Effect Handlers 👀

+Before describing them let me give you a sneak peek on the `@Composable` lifecycle, since that'll be relevant from this point onwards.

+Any composable enters the composition (**onEnter**) when materialized on screen, and finally leaves the composition (**onLeave**) when removed from the UI tree.
+Between both events, effects might run.
+Some effects can outlive the composable lifecycle, so you can span an effect across compositions.

+This is all we need to know for now, let's keep moving 🏃‍♂️

 We could divide effect handlers in two categories: